dsrkafuu/skyline-overlay/README.md

 Check [ngld/OverlayPlugin](https://github.com/ngld/OverlayPlugin).
 For WebSocket mode, note that `backdrop-filter` support needs to be enabled manually on Firefox, check [Can I use](https://caniuse.com/css-backdrop-filter) for more details.

 2K+ (WQHD+) screen with 1.1x scale is recommended for better experience in FFXIV.

+Click the encounter can ends current battle and start a new one; zone name will be fully displayed when hover; click the DPS meter on encounter bar can switch to show HPS.

 By default the overlay follows the pet-merging policy set in the FFXIV ACT Plugin.
 When playing on global servers with a custom language patch which causes the plugin's pet-merging not working, you can set your ID in an overlay config to manually merge your pets' data.